 Sandia National Laboratories, New MexicoCoordinator: Michael Wolf

 Research in computational science at Sandia ranges from exploring issues in theoretical and applied computer science to the development of new numerical algorithms for novel architecture computers.
-Sandia is currently developing applications software to perform scientific and engineering calculations on massively parallel computers.
-The primary goal of this effort is to develop a unique capability for performing large-scale simulations and to investigate important scientific and engineering questions that would otherwise be impossible using conventional supercomputers.
-Research in the computational sciences is spread across many centers, several of which are described below.
+Sandia focuses on developing applications software to perform scientific and engineering calculations on massively parallel computers.
+The primary goal of this effort is to develop a unique capability for performing large-scale simulations and to investigate important scientific and engineering questions that would otherwise be impossible using conventional supercomputers and software.

 Possible areas and centers for computational science practicum research:

 - Advanced Simulation and Computing

 - Nanodevices and Microsystems